Creating an LLVM Project

-If you downloaded LLVM using Subversion, remove all the directories named .svn
+If you downloaded LLVM using CVS, remove all the directories named CVS (and all

-(and all the files therein) from your project's new source tree.
-This will
+the files therein) from your project's new source tree.
+This will keep CVS

-keep Subversion from thinking that your project is inside
+from thinking that your project is inside llvm/projects/sample.

 - Add your source code and Makefiles to your source tree.